Guide

 Decision brief

-A structured summary of the recommended plan, binding constraints, scenario comparison, sensitivity rankings, and caveats.
+A structured summary of the baseline answer, next move, active limits, scenario evidence, robustness evidence, input documentation, and caveats.
 Designed for sharing with stakeholders.

 See guide section →